 EXCEPTIONS.
 If a girl, of any age from 10-19, wants to play in the girls only nine-hole division, she must register for the tour for the girls nine-hole division.
 Also girls, ages 13-19, wanting to play 18 holes will play in the girls, 13-19 division.
 Both girls divisions will play from the ladies tees.

 Eligibility: The Birmingham Golf Association Junior Tour is open to children who are residents in the following counties: Jefferson, Shelby, St. Clair, Blount, Walker, Cullman and Tuscaloosa.

-1) Participants can begin registering online between April 3 – May 3, 2018.
-Entry fee is $240 ($225 for 10-11 and nine-hole, 10-18, girls division) and includes all green fees for up to six events.
+1) Participants can begin registering online for events between March 19 – April 18, 2024.
+Entry fee is $295 ($250 for 10-11 and nine-hole, 10-19, girls division) and includes all green fees for up to six events.
 Entrants are notified via email of those events in which they are playing.
 Events are filled on first come, first serve basis.
 Each club has a different policy regarding the number of children playing at each event and times to begin.
 The BGA Executive Director determines playing groups and tee times.
 The tee times will be email to participants and posted on the website typically three or four days in advance of an event.

 2) All schedule change requests must be made via email.
 As per your requests and in the absence of space availability, you will be placed on the waiting lists in the applicable position.
 The BGA is not responsible for the weather and everything possible is done to complete play at an event, even if we have to reduce the number of holes in a stipulated round.
 No make-ups are available.